This page was printed from the South & West Devon Formulary and Referral site at

 For more information on Diet and Lifestyle: see NICE CG61 and BSG

 IBS is a condition to be primarily managed in the community.
-In patients with symptoms of IBS and that have not responded to simple lifestyle, dietary and pharmacological therapy as recommended by NICE consider referral to the Specialist IBS Dietetic services.
+In patients with symptoms of IBS and that have not responded to simple lifestyle, dietary and pharmacological therapy as recommended by NICE consider referral to Specialist Dietetic Services.

 If this is the case refer with:

-Note referrals to Gastroenterology with a negative faecal calprotectin ( lower than 50 µg/g) that have not been managed as per this guideline and without the information above will be returned.
+Note referrals to Gastroenterology with a negative faecal calprotectin (< 50 µg/g) that have not been managed as per this guideline and without the information above will be returned.

 Please note that referrals to Gastroenterology with a positive faecal calprotectin will be returned without the following information: